ddd/rails-toolset/README.md

 This image takes the unified (all in one) approach simply due to this being a first rendition of the entire stack pool.
 Basically, it answers the question: "What do I need exactly for a base image to build off of without refinements?"

+# What's In An Image?

+This image contains at least the following.
+Version information is as of initial commit of project.

+    - Ruby 2.7
+    - Rails 6.0.3
+    - NodeJS 12.18
+    - Yarn 1.22
+    - PostgreSQL 12.2 (and its development header files)

 # How To Build The Image

 To build the base image, which means the primary image all others will be built from, simply follow this commandline.